Hello folks, I’ve been on a little hiatus for the past two weeks. I attended two festivals as well as a quaint and beautiful cabin in Georgia.

 Imagine being a little bug and living in this beautiful world.
 Must be swell.

 At Bonnaroo, I won a potato sack race and won a granola bar!
 A homemade, healthy, and delicious granola bar to be exact.
 This bar consisted on only 5 ingredients.
 Wonderful.
 The recipe was listed on the wrapper so I decided to create my own granola bar.
-I’ve honestly never had such a good granola bar.
-So tasty and oil, preservative, and additive free.
-You get to control the ingredients, which I am a fan of.

 These kinda fall apart easily so just be careful and you’ll be alright.
 Maybe adding a flax egg would help out a bit.
 I’ll have to try that.